 A sudden change of food can be a shock to a dog, especially if they have been eating the same thing every day for a long time now.
 If your vet permits it, perhaps mix together their old food into the new prescription food for a few days, before fully transitioning to the new prescription food entirely.

-Sometimes their lack of appetite can simply be because of pickiness, which can be helped through tasty additions such as fish oil or honey, and often the animal just needs to get used to the taste and will soon be happily eating it without any additional dressings.
+Sometimes their lack of appetite can simply be because of pickiness, which can be helped through tasty additions such as fish oil or meat broth as a topper with no stock added – often the animal just needs to get used to the taste and will soon be happily eating it without any additional dressings.
 A positive attitude can also do wonders, with positive encouragement telling your dog that the food is good and nice to eat.
 Acting anxious or concerned about the food may give your dog reason to worry about the contents of the food.

 Warm food is usually better than cold, but every animal has different tastes.
 If you dog turns its nose up at cold food, try warming it up to slightly above room temperature, or vice versa if they aren’t enjoying the warm food.

 There may be other reasons for their loss of appetite, such as nausea, so if your dog isn’t eating either its old or new food, your vet may be able to help treat any sickness or appetite loss.
 Medication-wise, along with feeding tubes, veterinarians can prescribe appetite-enhancing stimulants for animals that are not eating enough to properly fuel themselves to treat their underlying condition.

 When looking for the right thing to feed your dog with kidney disease, it is always highly recommended that you consult your vet before taking any steps.

 Handy Hint: I recently wrote a guide explaining what to do if your French Bulldog is not eating.
 Contains the signs to look out for, plus what you can do once they stop eating properly.